Review: Bridge Constructor Portal18 Jan 2018 0

-There are few franchises nowadays that get me as excited as Portal.
+There are few franchises nowadays that can get me as excited as Portal can.
 XCOM, Batman: Arkham, and Total War are three I can list off the top of my mind, but you can’t just slap the name on a product and call it a day -- that’s how you transform a loved franchise into just another disappointing brand, like Star Wars and Assassin’s Creed both done in recent years.
 In order to use its full potential, you gotta embrace its core, understand its heart, embody its soul -- in other words, you need to make it right.

 When I first opened Bridge Constructor Portal, the stakes were high.
 The announcement and subsequent trailer featuring Ellen McLain’s GladOS got the hype train blowing in a way that only loved franchises can, which works against games just as much as it works for them.
 Luckily, Bridge Constructor Portal is not just a Bridge Constructor game: it is a Portal game.

 The game’s premise -- as if it needed one -- is that you are an Aperture Science employee, responsible for overseeing the construction of test chambers and the execution of experiments.
 With the use of a couple of multi-use pieces, you are supposed to safely guide test forklift vehicles from one end of chamber to the exit.